Gary Lineker tweets about ‘fibs’ after Boris’s Partygate defence published

 Lineker, 62, was briefly suspended as host of Match Of The Day this month over his criticism of the Rishi Sunak’s asylum policy, but returned to air following a boycott by top on-air talent at the broadcaster.

 He was taken off air after comparing the language used to launch a new government asylum seeker policy with 1930s Germany in a tweet.

-Lineker returned to host the show on Saturday after his brief suspension by the BBC prompted two days of disruption to TV and radio schedules as presenters dropped out in solidarity with him.
+Lineker returned to host the show on Saturday after his brief suspension.

 BBC director-general Tim Davie later said he recognised “grey areas” in the broadcaster’s social media guidance could cause “confusion” and announced an independent review of the guidelines, particularly for freelancers.